Obsidian-Ninja/Obsidian-Ninja/README.md

 Computer Science student with a passion for programming ;)

+🔭 Working on academic and personal projects to gain hands-on experience and insights.

+🌱 Continuously learning, collaborating with peers, and growing through mentorship and teamwork.

+🚀 Driven to push my boundaries, embrace challenges, and contribute to a tech-driven future.

 <!--
 **Obsidian-Ninja/Obsidian-Ninja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.